andyzhangx/demo/issues/azuredisk-issues.md

 **Work around**:

-manually detach disk in problem
+manually detach disk in problem and wait for disk attachment happen automatically